strapi/documentation/docusaurus/docs/cloud/advanced/email.md

 Once the application finishes building, the project will use the new email provider.

-:::strapi
+:::strapi Custom Provider
-For information on creating a custom email provider, see the [Providers](/dev-docs/providers#creating-providers) documentation.
+If you want to create a custom email provider, please refer to the [Providers](/dev-docs/providers#creating-providers) documentation in the Developer Documentation.
 :::